 There are three main reasons why private company valuation is important to understand.
 First, this valuation is essential for determining the value of the target business in M&A deals.
 Second, private company valuation is important for litigation in instances such as lawsuits or divorce.
 Third, private company valuation is important for compliance with taxation and for financing purposes such as term loans and asset secured debt.

 For context, before we look at the methods used in private company valuation, we’ll look at how to value publicly traded companies.
 Publicly traded companies are more easily valued than private companies because we can easily lookup a company’s current stock price and see the total number of shares outstanding.
 When we multiply the number of shares outstanding by the company’s current stock price, we can see the company’s market capitalization—the total value of that company’s stock.
-The stock market values publicly traded companies every trading day through the current share price.
+While stocks can still be perceived as "under" or "over" valued, the stock market values publicly traded companies every trading day through the current share price.